How to Get the Wilderness Lodge Lobby Music

 The music below is played in the Lodge, but unfortunately these albums are out of print and not on iTunes.
 You might be able to buy a used copy through the links below.

 Most of the tracks above can be purchased on CDs.
-In fact, if you buy just four CDs, you’ll have about half of the music from this list.
+In fact, if you buy just six CDs, you’ll have around 2/3 of the music from this list.
 A few of them are very expensive to buy new, but they can almost all be bought used for less.

 - Aaron Copland: Billy the Kid and Rodeo Suite / Ferde Grofé: Grand Canyon Suite – contains 6 tracks from the list (4 from Billy the Kid, plus “Buckaroo Holiday” and “On the Trail”)

 - The Wild West: The Essential Western Film Music Collection – contains 5 of the tracks from the list, plus other recordings from soundtracks and composers who appear on the list

 - Dances With Wolves soundtrack – contains 2 tracks from the list

 - Copland: Music for Films – contains 2 tracks from the list (“Walk to the Bunkhouse” and “Heiress Suite”)

 - The Last of the Mohicans Soundtrack – contains 2 tracks from the list (“Main Title” and “Top Of The World”)

 - Copland Conducts Copland: Lincoln Portrait, Appalachian Spring, Billy The Kid – contains 2 tracks from the list (the two Appalachian Spring excerpts), plus contains a different recording of the Billy The Kid tracks on the list.